AnaZonia/moon_notes/Ana Did Science Today.md

   - "[[001 The Bridge]]"
 dg-publish: true
 ---
+## 07/09, Sat - Wrapping up everything

+Today I am taking stuff out of my mind so I can focus on coding and writing.
+Working on bureaucracies in general and planning.

 ## 06/09, Fri - Writing

 Planning week and other logistic work should be done tomorrow.